 MOD B/18/8

-5 1.3 These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication facilities and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, usefulness and availability to the public of international telecommunication services.
+5 1.3 These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication networks and services and to promoting the harmonious development and efficient operation, as well as the efficiency, usefulness and availability of international telecommunication services.

 Reasons: The main purpose of the ITRs is not to safeguard telecommunication facilities, but to ensure that telecommunication networks and services are globally interconnected and interoperable.
 Moreover, if the main goal of item 1.3 is achieved, it is not necessary to mention its target public.